Skip to main content

 ${flwTimeUtils.minusDays(Object value, long days)}Subtracts days from a given value.
 Supported values are Date, Instant, LocalDate, LocalDateTime or an ISO8601 formatted String.

-${flwTimeUtils.minusWeeks(Object value, long days)}Subtracts weeks from a given value.
+${flwTimeUtils.minusWeeks(Object value, long weeks)}Subtracts weeks from a given value.
 Supported values are Date, Instant, LocalDate, LocalDateTime or an ISO8601 formatted String.

-${flwTimeUtils.minusMonths(Object value, long days)}Subtracts month from a given value.
+${flwTimeUtils.minusMonths(Object value, long months)}Subtracts months from a given value.
 Supported values are Date, Instant, LocalDate, LocalDateTime or an ISO8601 formatted String.

-${flwTimeUtils.minusYears(Object value, long days)}Subtracts years from a given value.
+${flwTimeUtils.minusYears(Object value, long years)}Subtracts years from a given value.
 Supported values are Date, Instant, LocalDate, LocalDateTime or an ISO8601 formatted String.

 ${flwTimeUtils.minusDuration(Object value, String iso8601Duration)}Subtracts an ISO8601 encoded duration from a given value.
 Supported values are Date, Instant, LocalDate, LocalDateTime or an ISO8601 formatted String.
 Examples: flw.time.minusDuration(flw.time.now(), 'P1Y') (subtracts one year from now), flw.time.minusDuration(flw.time.now(), 'P14D') (subtracts 14 days from now), flw.time.minusDuration(flw.time..now(), 'PT30M10S') (subtracts 30 minutes and 10 seconds from now).